 - Capcom probably got the hint they screwed up bad when KOKO Capcom handled the Korean-only PC port of Mega Man X7, which is why Mega Man X8's PC port turned out much better than its predecessor.
 Unlike X7, X8 was far better programmed and available in multiple languages.
 It also has higher resolutions settings (up to 1280×1024 although hacks can make it higher), mouse support for menus, and supports gamepad (particularly DirectInput controllers).

 - Spyro: Enter the Dragonfly was a disaster on the PlayStation 2 (painfully slow frame rates/loading sequences, game-breaking glitches, etc.), but the developers fixed most of the technical issues when porting to the GameCube.

-- Crash Bandicoot: The Wrath of Cortex was let down by ridiculous loading times on the PS2.
+- Crash Bandicoot: The Wrath of Cortex was let down by ridiculous loading times on the PlayStation 2.
 The GameCube and Xbox versions cut them significantly.
-The Xbox port also adds a few graphical and sound enhancements such as fur textures for Crash and Coco and properly looped music while the Gamecube port has GBA connectivity to unlock an extra minigame.
+The Xbox port also adds a few graphical and sound enhancements such as fur textures for Crash and Coco and properly looped music while the GameCube port has GBA connectivity to unlock an extra mini-game.
 The only drawbacks are that both versions lack the original track for Medieval Madness for some reason (playing The Gauntlet's theme instead), and the GCN port in particular has a few graphical glitches.
-Some time later, the PS2 version itself had the loading times shortened for it's Greatest Hits/Platinum reléase as well.
+Some time later, the PlayStation 2 version itself had the loading times shortened for its Greatest Hits/Platinum reléase as well.

 - In Japan, Akumajou Dracula (the first Castlevania) was re-released on a cartridge (rather than floppy disks) in 1993.
 This version included an Easy Mode, in which Simon starts with more hearts, lives, and time, takes less damage, doesn't get knocked back, and keeps his Double/Triple Shot items when changing weapons.